Ewe people: Education

-A key aspect of the Ewe culture is a philosophy about how to interpret and educate oneself through life's events.
+A key aspect of Ewe culture is a philosophy about how to interpret and educate oneself through life's events.
 The Ewe traditionally pass on generational wisdom through proverbs, many of which aim to contextualize the cultural reverence of life-long education.
 The traditional Ewe proverb which states "knowledge is like the Baobab Tree and no one can wrap the hands fully around it" exemplifies a profound appreciation of continual self-betterment, even if such a process will never realistically conclude within a natural lifetime.

-In the post-colonial era, the Ewe people have become renown among Africans for their pursuit of academia and higher education.
-Many Ewe people travel across the world to pursue their education at leading institutions following the aforementioned cultural motivations of enhance one's own knowledge base, but also their own status among other Ewe's through doing so.
-Of those who pursue higher education many Ewe people attain graduate degrees in technical fields such as finance, engineering and law.
+In the post-colonial era, the Ewe people have acquired renown among Africans for their pursuit of academia and higher education.
+Many Ewe people travel across the world to pursue their education at leading institutions, following the aforementioned cultural motivations to enhance their knowledge base, and status among other Ewes.
+Of those who pursue higher education, many Ewe people attain graduate degrees in technical fields such as finance, engineering and law.